LucaIsMyName/anote/anote/README.md

 # anote

-a note taking and documentation app
+`anote`is a note taking and documentation app in ReactJs and Typescript.

 ## use
 1. open the `anote` folder and